What do Christians visualize when they think about God?

 The term Bible God is used occasionally throughout this Search for Truth blog.
-Bible God is our proper noun for the general version or idea of God resulting from a literal (or near-literal) translation of the Protestant Bible combined with common modern dogmatic characteristics, popular cultural references, and societal constructions of God.
+Bible God is our proper noun for the general version or idea of God resulting from a literal (or near-literal) translation of the Judeo-Christian God combined with extra-biblical dogmatic conventions heaped on over the centuries, cultural accretions from its evolution (starting with pre-Judaism gods, to Yahweh the OT god, to the completely different New Testament god, and evolution of the god idea in the CE [common era], societal constructions of God, and other things which are a part of the present-day “identity” of this deity or being.

 In our writing, Bible God represents the deity worshiped by the more conservative Protestant Christian churches every Sunday morning.
 For people who choose to interpret the Bible in literal or near-literal fashion (e.g., huge numbers of Christian fundamentalists, for starters), Bible God may be assumed to have some of the following characteristics.
 (Some of these are believed by adults while others are admittedly more childish in nature; this will differ according to the reader’s perspective — just like everything else.)